superhero-com/superhero/docs/EXTENSIONS.md

 # Superhero App Extensions

+> Info: For a step-by-step walkthrough, see "How to build a Superhero App Extension (Polls example)": `docs/tutorials/build-governance-poll-extension.md`.

 Extensions are first-class modules that can add routes, menu items, feed entries, composer actions, item actions, modals, and composer attachments.
 They are authored with the existing plugin SDK and loaded at runtime.

 ## Capabilities